EFWob/RetroRadio/README.md

   - _3_: the radio recognises ESP-Now-messages with addressee set to either the [radio name](#defining-the-radio-name) or to "RADIO".
   - if called with no (or illegal) parameter, the _espnowmode_ will not be changed but the current value will be shown.
 If the value is shown as _-1_, ESP-Now could not be initialized (hence no messages will be received).

-A simple client to send serial input over espnow to the radio can be found [here](espnow/serialtoespnow/).
+A simple client to send serial input over espnow to the radio can be found at [RetroRadio/espnow/serialtoespnow/](espnow/serialtoespnow/).

 # Extended Input Handling